 Tsunami waves appear either as rapidly-moving tides with very strong currents that can wash people and objects out to sea, or as large breaking waves that can cause major damage when they hit the shore.

-Tsunamis can be caused from big earthquakes in the sea very close to New Zealand.
+Tsunami can be caused by big earthquakes in or near New Zealand.
 If you feel an earthquake that lasts longer than one minute, or one that is so strong it is hard to walk around or stand up, a tsunami could follow it.
 Sometimes when tsunami waves arrive on shore it looks like the water has been sucked out before it rushes back in, or the waves make unusual noises like a jet engine.
 However, these don’t always happen.
-If you are near the beach and feel a long or strong earthquake, or you see or hear this unusual ocean behaviour, there won’t be enough time to issue a warning.
-It is important that you know what to do, and that you get to high ground away from the beach as quickly as you can.

 Talk with your family and prepare an emergency plan.